selff/learn-postgres-demo/README.md

-#Learn PostgresSQL.
+#Learn PostgreSQL.
 Demo

 ## Overview

-Study PostgresSQL via demonstration queries.
+Study PostgreSQL via demonstration queries.
 You can add your own queries to the executable file index.php and analyze their results.

 ## Start